Skip to main content

 [Read more: Building a Path to Future Success]

-The webinar was offered as part of CSNews' Top Women in Convenience (TWIC) program and The Convenience Inclusion Initiative, a CSNews platform that champions a modern-day convenience store industry where current and emerging leaders foster an inclusive work culture that celebrates differences, allows team members to bring their whole selves to work, and enables companies to benefit from diversity of thought and background.
+The webinar, titled "A Generational Guide to Today's Workplace," was offered as part of CSNews' Top Women in Convenience (TWIC) program and The Convenience Inclusion Initiative, a CSNews platform that champions a modern-day convenience store industry where current and emerging leaders foster an inclusive work culture that celebrates differences, allows team members to bring their whole selves to work, and enables companies to benefit from diversity of thought and background.

 Marston pointed out that, broadly, much of each generation's worldview could well pre-date their entry into employment, going all the way back to childhood.

-Different approaches to childhood popularized by advocates like Dr. Benjamin Spock meant boomers began to shift the way they raised their own kids, primarily those within the millennial generation.
-Which means that Gen Xers, a group characterized by the phenomena of "latch key" kids, more often heard very different messaging from their own parents, even if it was inadvertent.
+Different approaches to childhood popularized by advocates such as Dr. Benjamin Spock meant that boomers began to shift the way they raised their own kids, primarily those within the millennial generation.
+This means that Gen Xers, a group characterized by the phenomena of "latch key" kids, more often heard very different messaging from their own parents, even if it was inadvertent.

 Cam Marston